Omar-tarek3/TodoList-App/README.md

       - When the PVC `mysql-pvc` is created, Kubernetes looks for the `fast` StorageClass and uses the `k8s.io/minikube-hostpath` provisioner to create a PV and bound it to the PVC.

    #### Accessing the Application on Minikube:
+   This section take an overview of how I exposed and accessed my app on the k8s cluster

    1. ##### Setup DNS Mapping:
       - I added an entery at `C:\Windows\System32\drivers\etc\hosts` file to map the app name `todolist.app.com` to the IP `127.0.0.1` where the Ingress controller runs.